blob42/pswatch/README.md

 ## Configuration File

 pswatch's behavior is configured using a TOML-formatted configuration file.
-The file should contain a list of `profiles`, each containing a `pattern` (the process name to match), a `regex` flag (set to `true` if the pattern is a regular expression), and a list of `commands`.
+The file should contain a list of `profiles`, each containing a `matching` directive (the process to match), an (optional) `regex` flag (set to `true` if the pattern is a regular expression), and a list of `commands`.

 Each command contains a condition (either `seen` or `not_seen` with a duration) and an array of shell commands (`exec`) to execute when the condition is met.
 An